BGoel2804/js-hindi-youtube/README.md

 # js-hindi-youtube
-A Java Series code repo
+A code repo for Javascript Series from youtube channel